Summertime is here (finally)! That means more time spent at splash parks, at the beach, playgrounds, and parks.

 The summertime nanny bag is the bag that you grab and load up for anything you may need for those summertime adventures, whether that’s just extra time outside in the sun or maybe at the beach, water parks, out at the park—you name it.

-Here are the items that I recommend putting inside your summertime nanny bag.
+Here are the items we recommend putting inside your summertime nanny bag.

 First, let’s talk about the bag

-I really like this backpack beach tote with a mesh bottom from Clevermade, and also this waterproof, sandproof bag from Odyseaco.
+A great option is a backpack beach tote with a mesh bottom from Clevermade, and also a waterproof, sandproof bag from Odyseaco.

 Essentials